isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 [Pass pointers to single objects (only)](#Ri-array) and [Keep pointer arithmetic simple](#Res-simple).
 * <a href="Pro-bounds-decay"></a>Bounds.3: No array-to-pointer decay:
 [Pass pointers to single objects (only)](#Ri-array) and [Keep pointer arithmetic simple](#Res-simple).
-* <a href="Pro-bounds-stdlib"></a>Bounds.4: Don't use standard library functions and types that are not bounds-checked:
+* <a href="Pro-bounds-stdlib"></a>Bounds.4: Don't use standard-library functions and types that are not bounds-checked:
 [Use the standard library in a type-safe manner](#Rsl-bounds).

 ##### Impact